The Basque Country: Beaches & Mountains

 The main stations on the French side of the Basque Country are Biarritz and Saint Jean de Luz.
 Both of these stations are accessible via TGV from Bordeaux and taking between 2 and 2.5 hours.
 There is also a small airport in Biarritz, which sees a few seasonal international flights.
 For a more reliable connection, it is better to fly in to Bordeaux or Toulouse and then travel by car.

-If you want to extend your trip and visit more of France once you’ve finished in Euskadi, you might want to consider adding Dordogne, Bordeaux or Carcassonne to your itinerary which are all accessible in less than a half-day drive from the Pays Basque.
+We are sure that once you have finished in the Basque Country, you will want to see more of France.
+Why not consider adding Dordogne, Bordeaux or Carcassonne to your itinerary?
+These are all less than a half-day drive from the Pays Basque.

 Basque Country Landscapes

 Another interesting feature of Basque cultures is its plethora of colorful festivals.
-Generally, these festivals encompass music, dancing, singing, force basque and pelote basque games and occur for all manner of occasions – from religious festivities to urban celebrations.
+Both religious festivals and other festivals include plenty of music, dancing, singing, force basque and pelote basque games.
+These are a wonderful way to experience Basque culture if you are in the area when there's a festival.

 Traditional Basque Beret

-Those hoping to learn more about Basque culture and traditions should visit the Basque Museum in San Sebastian.
-The museum has thousands of artefacts that date back millennia and show how daily life has evolved over time for the Basque people.
+If you would like to learn more about Basque culture and traditions, we recommend the Basque Museum in San Sebastian.
+The museum has thousands of artefacts dating back millennia, showing how the Basque people's daily life has evolved.

 If you consider yourself a foodie then you’re in for a real treat when you visit the Basque Country.
-This region has an exceptionally high concentration of Michelin starred restaurants, making it a truly gourmet destination.
-The local culinary scene is a combination of French and Spanish dishes, including pintxos (tapas).
+This region has an exceptionally high concentration of restaurants with Michelin stars, making it a truly gourmet destination.
+The local gastronomy of the Basque Country is a combination of French and Spanish dishes, including pintxos (tapas).

 Traditional Pintxos (Tapas) you enjoy with a glass of wine in bars

-While the food served up in the Basque eateries is mouth-watering, there is yet more gastronomic wonder to be found in the Basque Country’s markets and food shops.
-Local produce includes pork from the Aldudes Valley; Ossau-Iraty sheep cheese; and Espelette peppers, which aren’t too hot but still deliver a decent spice kick.
+You will soon discover that the food served in Basque restaurants is mouth-watering.
+This is partly thanks to the Basque Country's fantastic markets and local food stores.
+Local produce includes pork from the Aldudes Valley, Ossau-Iraty sheep cheese and Espelette peppers used in the delicious Piperade recipe.

-The Basque region even has its very own wine with a small appellation called Irrouléguy.
-The micro-climate in the Basque Country produces grapes that form a rather characteristic wine, of which you will certainly want to try a glass or two – or three!
+The Basque region even has its very own wine with a small appellation called Irouléguy.
+The micro-climate in the Basque Country produces grapes that result in a rather characteristic wine.
+We warmly recommend trying a glass or two on your trip.
+We will tell you the best places to go for Basque wine-tastings in the area.

 Typical Basque Villages